Uplift modelling¶

 from sklearn.model_selection import train_test_split

-from uplift_modelling_utils import data_generating_process
+from uplift_modelling_utils import binned_validation, data_generating_process, uplift_curve

 np.random.seed(111)